 Food and Diet

-Volunteers are likely to travel by foot, bicycle, and/or bus to get to school or run errands at a local market.
-Viet Nam has an extensive bus network and we anticipate that Volunteers will be able to travel from their sites in the outlying districts of Ha Noi municipality to Ha Noi city by bus; taxis may also be available.
+Volunteers are likely to travel by foot, bicycle, and/or bus to get around or run errands at a local market.
+Viet Nam has an extensive bus network and we anticipate that Volunteers will be able to travel from their sites in the outlying districts of Ha Noi municipality or Ho Chi Minh municipality to Ha Noi city or Ho Chi Minh City by bus; taxis may also be available.
 For holiday travel within Viet Nam, Volunteers may choose to travel by bus, train, or plane.
 Note that the use of motorcycles/scooters by Volunteers (as drivers or passengers) in any area of the country will be prohibited, as will be the use of bicycles in the urban center of Ha Noi and Ho Chi Minh City.

 Peace Corps Viet Nam is a new program so the staff is still learning about what kind of social activities may be common for Volunteers in their host communities.
 However, we do know that Vietnamese people are very hospitable and welcoming, so Volunteers can expect many invitations for sharing meals or having tea or coffee together.
 Sports and group exercise are also common ways to recreate.